MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 8. Create a query to show the record has been changed.

 9. Child 172 will no longer be getting their original gift, or gifts.
-Change anything they would have got to a `Lump of coal`, and change the cost to `50p`.
+Change everything they would have got to a `Lump of coal`, and change the cost to `50p`.

 10. Create a query to show all records that have changed.